Straight pride: Straight pride events

-Heterosexual pride parades exist as a response to societal acceptance of LGBTQ visibility, and originated in campuses in the 1990s as a backlash tactic.
+Heterosexual pride parades exist as a response to societal acceptance of LGBTQ visibility and originated in campuses in the 1990s as a backlash tactic.

 Incidents where the slogan or concept of "Straight pride" caused controversy have occurred since the late 1980s.
 In 1988, Vermont Republican John Burger asked the state's Governor to establish a "Straight Pride Day".
 In 1990, rallies in support of Straight Pride were held at the University of Massachusetts Amherst (UMass Amherst) organized by the group Young Americans for Freedom; and at nearby Mount Holyoke College.
-The UMass event was promoted as "Burn a Fag in Effigy" rally.
+The UMass event was promoted as a "Burn a Fag in Effigy" rally.
 Conservative organizations at UMass Amherst held another such event the next year, attended by about fifty people and protested by a crowd estimated to be ten times larger.

 "Straight pride parades" or "straight pride days" have been organized in response to similar events organized by LGBTQ groups.
 Other events, typically occurring in United States high schools where First Amendment concerns arise, have revolved around people desiring to wear "straight pride" t-shirts.

 At a 2010 Tea Party Express rally in Lansing, the state capital of Michigan, a vendor was selling t-shirts printed with the slogan "straight pride".
 Some state and national gay advocacy groups denounced the shirts, claiming that they echoed the use by racist groups of a "white pride" slogan.
 Some of the opposition arose from reports that the shirt seller was a sponsor of the event with a cut of sales funding the Tea Party Express, although those reports may not have been accurate.

 Support for straight pride events is often based on religious objections to homosexuality.
 Groups such as the White Aryan Resistance and Ku Klux Klan have also tried to oppose "gay pride" by stressing straight pride.